RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 50. Remove the summoning limit
 51. Add attacks of opportunity to the game
 52. Roll for stats at character creation
+53. Add more traps
+54. Add key bindings for automating buffing

 --Class Revisions--